Shreya-0501/Scamazon/README.md

 - Customer
 - Vendor

-The vendor has a choice to add and delete products, the customer can buy the products uploaded by the vendor.
+The vendor has a choice to add and see the uploaded products, the customer can buy the products uploaded by the vendor, and can their his/her previous orders.
 There are options to filter, sort and search products using tags.
 After placing an order, the customer can view their orders, and tracking details.

-The pictures that are uploaded by the vendor are stored in the database using SQL.
+The pictures that are uploaded by the vendor are stored in the database using MySQL.